callumlocke/trip/README.md

 Then, whenever you want to use trip in a project:

-1. Install a local trip in the project folder.
+1. Install a local copy of trip in the project folder.

 ```sh
 $ npm install --save-dev trip